JeremyAnsel/xwa_hooks/xwa_hook_weapon_rate/zip/readme.txt

 ProfileName is the name of the profile.
 If the value is -1 then default values are used.
-For the SpeedFactor setting, the value is a percent.
+For the SpeedFactor setting, the value is a percent float.
 This setting is the factor applied to the speed.
-For the TieBomber, the default value is 6.
-For the TieFighter, the default value is 18.
-For other crafts, the default value is 12.
+For the TieBomber, the default value is 6.2.
+For the TieFighter, the default value is 18.7.
+For other crafts, the default value is 12.5.

 Suppose that the mission is "[MissionDir]\[Mission].tie".
 To define a energy profile for a flightgroup, create a file named "[MissionDir]\[Mission]_EnergyProfiles.txt" or create a section named "[EnergyProfiles]" in "[MissionDir]\[Mission].ini".